Aleksandar Tunchev: CSKA Sofia

 In May 2014, Tunchev rejoined CSKA Sofia for a period of one year, becoming the team's first summer signing.

 Loko Plovdiv

 In June 2016, Tunchev announced his retirement but was restored as a player by Lokomotiv Plovdiv's manager Eduard Eranosyan in February 2017.
 He finally retired in June 2017.

-International
+International career

 Tunchev used to be part of the Bulgaria national side.
 He made his debut in a 3–1 win over Turkey on 18 August 2005, playing for six minutes.
 The defender was a regular for the Bulgarian team since making his official debut against Romania in a UEFA Euro 2008 qualifying match.
 On 11 October 2006, Tunchev scored his first international goal in a 1–0 away win over Luxembourg during a UEFA Euro 2008 qualifying match.
 In November 2014, he was recalled to the national side for a Euro 2016 qualifier against Malta after a long absence from international duty, but remained on the bench.